tldr-pages/tldr/pages/common/git-undo.md

 `git undo`

-- Remove a specific number of recent commits:
+- Remove a specific number of the most recent commits:

 `git undo {{3}}`